 - Endorse the check by signing your name on the back.
 If you’re depositing the check into an ATM, you may not need to sign it.

-- Write “For deposit only” above your signature on the back of the check.
+- Spell “For deposit only” above your signature on the back of the check.
 This ensures that the teller knows you’re not trying to cash the check.

 - Take the check to your bank and insert it into an ATM or hand it to a teller.
 You may need to show your ID if you’re depositing at an ATM that’s not affiliated with your bank.